Addicting Creamy White Chicken Chili

 - Green sauce: This and the pepperoncini are the unusual white chicken chili ingredients.
 The green sauce is called ‘guacamole salsa,’ and I’ve found it at most grocery stores very easily in the same aisle as you find your favorite sauces and salsas.
 It is also available online here if you aren’t able to find it in stores.

 - Lime zest + juice: the zest really amps up the lime flavor in this chili.
 I usually add 2 tablespoons of lime juice to my chili.
 However, I’ve provided a range in case you usually like a bit more zing!
+You’ll also want to serve with lime wedges!

-FAQ’s about homemade white chicken chili:
+FAQs about homemade white chicken chili:

-- What are pepperoncini peppers?
 They are more commonly used in Italian and Greek food.
 Sometimes the jar is labeled as “golden Greek peppers.”
 They are pickled and mild in flavor.
 They’re often used on Italian antipasto plates, or you have had them in your salad at the Olive Garden.

-- I’ve never used pepperoncini before.
-Are they spicy?
 I usually buy the jar labeled ‘mild’ for this soup so that it isn’t spicy at all.
 I find the Serranos that I add in the beginning to be the spiciest thing.
 So if you’re worried, I’d remove the seeds and ribs before sautéing them in the butter with the onions.

-- Why do you use guacamole salsa?
 The short answer: I got kind of tired of the regular old white chicken chili.
 I wanted something that packed a more flavorful punch.
 So one day, when I was cleaning the refrigerator, I tossed in the last cup of guacamole salsa in the chicken chili I was making for dinner that night.
 And it came out so good that I decided to ask on Instagram if people wanted to see this version of WCC!

-- What can I use if I can’t find it?
 Though this recipe does work best with guacamole salsa, you can use a cup of salsa verde instead if you absolutely cannot find it.
 Keep in mind that the salsa verde ingredients are a little different, and the chili won’t taste exactly the same.

 Other chicken recipes you might enjoy: